hSaria/ChromaTerm/.github/readme.md

 Terminals that support xterm-256 codes will support VT100 codes, as well.

 To use a custom action, `man ct` has more info on that.
-Run `ct -d` to the full range of colors.
+Run `ct -d` to see the full range of colors.

 #### PRIORITY
 (Optional) If a part of the text is matched by two rules, the rule with the lower priority value overrides the action of the higher priority value; lower priority value = higher precedence.
 Default priority is 1000.